uqlibrary/technology-training/Shell/shell_intro.md

 ### Our data: Nelle's research

-The main data we use as an example for this lesson is a collection of 1520 files that contain information about protein abundance in samples collected by a marine biologist, Nelle Nemo.
+The data we use as an example for this lesson is a collection of 1520 files that contain information about protein abundance in samples collected by a marine biologist, Nelle Nemo.
 They need to be run through a program called `goostats` but that would take too much time if each file was run manually.

 The command shell might be helpful to automate this repetitive task.